Samsursekh/Placement-Practice/priya-practise/React.md

 };
 export default Child;

-# hooks
-- Hooks allow function components to have access to state and other React features.

-# What is useState () in React?
-- The React useState Hook allows us to track state in a function component.

-# What is useEffect () hook?
-- The useEffect Hook allows you to perform side effects in your components.
- - Some examples of side effects are: fetching data, directly updating the DOM, and timers.

- # What is useRef () hook?
-- useref hooks  used to manipulate dom directly
- - The useRef Hook allows you to persist values between renders.
- - It can be used to store a mutable value that does not cause a re-render when updated.
-It can be used to access a DOM element directly.

  # life cycles =>
- Every component in React goes through a lifecycle of events.
-I like to think of them as going through a cycle of birth, growth, and death.
+ - Every component in React goes through a lifecycle of events.
+ - I like to think of them as going through a cycle of birth, growth, and death.

 Mounting – Birth of your component
 Update – Growth of your component